You sell protection. Your own data needs it too.

 The regulatory pressure on insurance IT is only increasing.

 State insurance regulators have been tightening data security requirements for years.
 The NAIC Insurance Data Security Model Law has been adopted across dozens of states, requiring carriers and licensed entities to implement formal security programs, conduct risk assessments, and maintain documented controls.
-At the same time, the sheer volume of personal data insurance organizations hold — health records, financial histories, claims data — makes them attractive targets.
-The combination of regulatory obligation and real threat exposure means "good enough" IT stopped being an option a long time ago.
+The combination of regulatory obligation and real threat exposure means “good enough” IT stopped being an option a long time ago.

 The coverage your operations need.
 One partner.